SBauer93/BobbelTank---MarcoPolo/README.md

 * ```EntityCollection.getEntities()``` Returns the list of entities currently used by the simulator
 * ```EntityCollection.getPositions()``` Returns a list only containing the positions of entities used by the simulator
 * ```EntityCollection.getEntityByIndex(index)``` Returns the entity at *index* position in the list used by simulator
-* ```EntityCollection.getPerceivedEntities(excluded_pos, object_with_polyk_polygons)``` Returns all perceived entities based on their positions.
-Excluded_pos should be the own positon (not perceive yourself) and a set of sensor polygons.
-Entity-Objects calculate their *polyk_polygons* based on position and given sensor perimeters.
-The *object* maps sensor-tags to corresponding polygons. **For correct perceptions make sure, sensor-polygons do not have crossing edges!**
 * ```EntityCollection.getEntityByUUID(uuid)``` Every Entity-Object has its own unique ID.
 Returns an entity having this unique id.

 ### Tank